 SAP system optimization is another crucial task for many businesses.
 Reducing and optimization of authorizations is an important activity that SAP system requires and it is successfully achieved with the right SAP security design.
 Implementing roles and authorizations that are free from risks and SoD complications leads to transparency of user authorizations and makes your audit easy.
-In addition, a proper and well-defined change management process will help you keep your system clean at any point of time.
+In addition, a proper and well-defined change management process will help you keep your system clean at any point in time.

 Makes you compliant with regulatory and compliance requirements:

 While SAP system is really important, it is not easy, and it comes with various compliance and regulations.
 These regulations and compliance guidelines demand your SAP system to be secure and follow stringent rules related to SoD, sensitive access, privacy, and unauthorized access.

 Non-compliance and regulatory penalties are known to everyone, and the issue is you cannot fully stay compliant unless you have a strong security structure.
 You can overcome the challenge of meeting strict compliance guidelines with a complex and compact SAP security design.

 Mitigate yourself now, and here is how you can do that –

 If you already have an SAP security design in place and feel that it should be revamped to reap the benefits mentioned above, here are some of the points that you need to consider: